 In 2003, representatives from 23 countries met in Prague, Czech Republic to discuss the global importance of information literacy.
 The document that resulted from this meeting has come to be known as the Prague Declaration.
 This document stated the importance of the creation of an information society as a key to future socioeconomic development worldwide, while also emphasizing that information literacy is a "basic human right of life long learning."
 Today we live in an increasingly information-rich world, and the beliefs espoused in Prague in 2003 resonate even louder today.
 As such, it is the responsibility of education institutions to prepare our students for the challenging information environment that faces them.
 This guide was created to assist instructors in infusing information literacy education into their instruction, through examples of classroom activities, assignments, lessons, etc.

-The tabs at the top of the page will guide you to content focused on the concepts of authority, information creation, the value of information, research, scholarly discourse, and searching, all of which are based on the ACRL Framework for Information Literacy for Higher Education.
+The tabs at the left will guide you to content focused on the concepts of authority, information creation, the value of information, research, scholarly discourse, and searching, all of which are based on the ACRL Framework for Information Literacy for Higher Education.
 From these tabs you will find explanations of the concepts, learner practices, learner goals, and links to example instructional materials focused on each concept.

 If you have further questions please feel free to contact us!